gbdfxilhn/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array
+  - array 🖐 used
-  - structure
+  - structure 🖐 used
-  - record
+  - record 🖐 used
   - enum
   - instance
-  - object
+  - object 🖐 used
-  - class
+  - class 🖐 used
   - collection
   - set
   - hash table